 What happens if you need a small repair?

-My story will likely be different from yours.
+will likely be different from yours.
 I had the foresight to fall in love with a beautiful and good-hearted Colombian ophthalmologist, a skilled surgeon who specializes in restoring eyesight to the blind … or virtually blind.
 Dra.
 Castro removes cataracts and reshapes lenses so that people who can’t count fingers in front of their faces leave her care admiring every leaf on every tree and sailing through dark nights like bats.

 Adela knows her medical community.
 Colombia happens to be blessed with a high standard of care, and not judged just by Latin American standards.
 A physician in Bogotá (Spanish ophthalmologist Jose Barraquer) invented Lasik surgery, for example, and the country gets a fair share of medical tourism—foreigners who fly in for a procedure at good prices and with excellent care, who then convalesce as they tour this fantastically beautiful part of the world.